Atharv777/Atharv777/README.md

 # 💫 About Me:
-💻 I am a frontend developer, in love with React.js<br>🌱 I’m currently learning Solidity.<br>👯 I’m looking to collaborate on Web3 projects.<br>💬 Ask me about Frontend technologies and chrome extensions
+💻 I am a Frontend developer, in love with React.js<br>🌱 I’m currently learning Solidity.<br>👯 I’m looking to collaborate on Web3 projects.<br>💬 Ask me about Frontend technologies and chrome extensions

 ## 🌐 Socials: